labordynamicsinstitute/ldilab-manual/11-01-workflow-in-progress.md

 ![running pipeline](images/jira-run-pipeline-running.png)

 - [ ] Once your pipeline is done, check that it is green.
   - If for some reason, it fails, the logs are available for your supervisor to inspect, and to help you.
-You may then need to do [the manual steps later](#Manual).
+You may then need to do [the manual steps later](#Manual1).

 ![completed pipeline](images/jira-run-pipeline-finished.png)

+(collecting-information)=
 ## Collecting information

 At this stage, you are collecting information.